1995parham-learning/1995parham-learning.github.io/src/content/docs/tools/cloud.md

 Kubernetes' `EndpointSlice` API provides a way to track network endpoints within a Kubernetes cluster.
 `EndpointSlice`s offer a more scalable and extensible alternative to `Endpoint`s.

+In Kubernetes, a `EndpointSlice` contains references to a set of network endpoints.
+The control plane automatically creates `EndpointSlice`s for any Kubernetes `Service` that has a selector specified.

 ## Kubernetes Components

 [Kubernetes Components](https://kubernetes.io/docs/concepts/overview/components/)